-1. Permanent loss of waters of the United States are limited to no more than 3 acres and shall not exceed 1,000 linear feet of stream channel modification.
-For jurisdictional streams that have been converted to roadside ditches, the applicant may submit a request for an activity specific waiver if over 1,000 linear feet.

-Mitigation shall be proposed in accordance with the Tulsa District Aquatic Resource Mitigation and Monitoring Guidelines, (current version); and Title 33 Part 332 - Compensatory Mitigation for Losses of Aquatic Resources.
-Any stream modification, including bank stabilization, is limited to the minimum necessary to construct or protect the bridge replacement project.

-4. The authorized activities shall not cause more than minimal changes to the hydraulic flow characteristics of the stream, increase flooding, or cause more than minimal degradation of water quality of any stream.
-The crossing is a single and complete project for crossing waters of the United States.
-Where a road segment has multiple crossings of waters, the Corps will consider whether it should use its discretionary authority to require an individual permit.
+- 1. Permanent loss of waters of the United States are limited to no more than 3 acres and shall not exceed 1,000 linear feet of stream channel modification.
+For jurisdictional streams that have been converted to roadside ditches, the applicant may submit a request for an activity specific waiver if over 1,000 linear feet. - 2.
+Mitigation shall be proposed in accordance with the Tulsa District Aquatic Resource Mitigation and Monitoring Guidelines, (current version); and Title 33 Part 332 Compensatory Mitigation for Losses of Aquatic Resources, and the Oklahoma Stream Mitigation Method.
+All mitigation plans must be approved by the Corps. - 3.
+Any stream modification, including bank stabilization, is limited to the minimum necessary to construct or protect the bridge replacement project. - 4.
+The authorized activities shall not cause more than minimal changes to the hydraulic flow characteristics of the stream, increase flooding, or cause more than minimal degradation of water quality of any stream. - 5.
+Each transportation crossing constitutes a single and complete project for crossing waters of the United States.
+Where a road segment has multiple crossings of waters, the Corps will consider whether it shall use its discretionary authority to require an individual permit.